novium/ubiquitous-barnacle/README.md

 * Run `npm start` in one, and `node app.js` in the other one
 * Go to `http://localhost:8080` in a browser and get cracking!

+**PS**: The customer view uses experimental web platform features, specifically some features only available in Chrome (I feel bad even talking about this as a firefox user).
+These features are available in Microsoft Edge and are stable there, but since testing was done on Firefox and Chrome it doesn't work for some reason.
+So stick to chrome, or firefox for a slightly lesser experience.
+Enabling experimental features in Chrome can be done by going to `chrome://flags/` and enabling "Experimental Web Platform features".

 ![Image of space](https://github.com/novium/ubiquitous-barnacle/blob/instructions/extra/space.jpg)